davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 * **Modulation**\
   Set a modulation (envelope, delay, frequency, changes with the note) and its effect on the tone, filter and volume.
 * **Vibrato**\
-  Set a vibrato (time, frequency) and its effect on the tone.
+  Set a vibrato (delay, frequency) and its effect on the tone.
-* **Exclusive class:**\
+* **Exclusive class**\
-  This parameter can define one or more exclusive classes, by assigning a set of sounds within a class the same parameter value other than 0.
+  This parameter can define one or more exclusive classes, by assigning to a set of divisions within a class the same parameter value other than 0.
-  When an exclusive class is defined, any note triggered from one of the sounds of the exclusive class ends all the other sounds of the same class.
+  When an exclusive class is defined, any note triggered from one of the divisions of the exclusive class ends all the other sounds of the same class.
   The scope of an exclusive class is the preset in which the class is defined (a sound triggered in an instrument will end a sound of another instrument if the two instruments are in the same preset).
   This effect can be used for percussion instruments like a cymbal.
   Basically playing one note automatically terminates another in the same group.